Wetlands circuit riders help consultants and municipal officials meet the requirements of the Wetlands Protection Act.

 Get to Know your Regional Circuit Rider

 Nancy Lin manages and directs the Wetland Circuit Rider Program and created the Program in 1995.
 Since 1988 Nancy has overseen the technical assistance, outreach and education for MassDEP's Division of Wetlands and Waterways, including grant writing and management.
 Nancy also writes/reviews technical and regulatory guidance, policies and procedures for the Division’s three programs.
 Prior to MassDEP, Nancy worked at the Massachusetts Water Resources Authority; was the Director of the City of Cambridge's Conservation Commission; managed staff training for the New York City (NYC) Park Ranger program; and served as a naturalist/instructor at a National Environmental Education Landmark in NYC.
 Nancy is a certified Professional Wetlands Scientist (PWS) and can respond to overall Circuit Rider inquiries and questions when the regional circuit rider is unavailable.
-Contact Nancy at 617-556-1109 or firstname.lastname@example.org.
+Contact Nancy at: email@example.com (preferable) or by cell at 617-686-0615.

 Alicia Geilen is the Wetlands Circuit Rider for the Northeast Regional Office.
-Alicia served as the conservation administrator in Ipswich for five years, and prior to that she was the conservation agent in Topsfield.
-She also has a decade of experience in private consulting.
-Most recently, Alicia worked as an environmental planner at the Northern Middlesex Council of Governments.
-Alicia earned a Master's Degree in Urban and Environmental Policy from Tufts University, and a Bachelor's Degree in Environmental Studies from the University of Kansas.
-She can be contacted at email@example.com and at 978-694-3234.
-The NERO Wetlands Help Line is also available: Leave a message at 978-694-3405 and a staff person will return your call.
+Alicia has over 20 years’ experience in the wetlands field.
+Before joining MassDEP in March 2020, she served as the Conservation Agent for Ipswich and Topsfield, as an environmental consultant representing both public and private clients, and as an environmental planner at the Northern Middlesex Council of Governments.
+She has extensive experience with both inland and coastal resource areas, has coordinated multi-agency permitting for coastal resilience projects, and provided guidance on agriculture activities in/near wetlands.
+Alicia earned a Master’s Degree in Urban and Environmental Policy from Tufts University, where she published her thesis on permitting issues related to shellfish aquaculture.
+She also holds a Bachelor’s Degree in Environmental Studies from the University of Kansas, with a focus on water resources.
+She can be contacted at firstname.lastname@example.org (preferred) or by cell at 617-519-7389.
+You can also leave a message on the NERO Wetlands Help Line at 978-694-3405, and a staff person will return your call.

 Andrew Poyant is the Circuit Rider for the Southeast Regional Office.
 Prior to joining MassDEP, Andrew was a Town Planner and Conservation Agent for the Town of Rehoboth.
 Andrew also worked for ten years as an Environmental Scientist for the consulting firm of CDM Smith, with extensive experience in the Massachusetts Wetlands Protection Act, 401 Water Quality Certification, Chapter 91 Waterways, Massachusetts Environmental Policy Act, Massachusetts Coastal Zone Management Act, Natural Heritage and Endangered Species Program and Section 404 of the Clean Water Act.
 He has broad field experience in wetland delineation, wetland functions and values assessments, vernal pool monitoring, and wildlife habitat assessments, construction monitoring of wetland restoration and replication, erosion and sedimentation control inspections, stormwater management and post construction wetland monitoring.
 Andrew holds a BS in Biology from UMass Dartmouth and a MS in Plant and Soil Science from UMass Amherst.
 He is a certified Professional Wetlands Scientist (PWS) from the Society of Wetlands Scientists and a Certified Wetland Scientist (CWS) for the State of New Hampshire.
 Reach Andrew at 508-946-2845 or firstname.lastname@example.org.
 Wetlands technical questions for the Southeast Region can also be directed to their Help Line: 508-946-2800.